Please upload all relevant files for quick & complete assistance.

 Unless your speech is a bit conversational, the audience will keep nodding their heads, and some might even start to leave the hall!
 To avoid such circumstances, maintain a connection with the audience and make your speech more of a narrative style rather than talking in a generic way.

-If you are talking about your achievements of climbing a mountain, your words must have the calibre to provide a sense of the chills of the mountain breeze to your audience.
+If you are talking about your achievements of climbing a mountain, your words must have the caliber to provide a sense of the chills of the mountain breeze to your audience.

 This will make your speech more realistic and keep the listeners engaged.